yse/easy_profiler/README.md

 - Fully remove integration via defines
 - GUI could be connected to an application which is already profiling (so you can profile initialization of your application)
 - Monitor main thread fps at real-time in GUI even if profiling is disabled or draw your own HUD/fps-plot directly in your application using data provided by profiler
+- Configurable timer type with CMakeLists or defines

 # Usage